collective/volto-multipart-upload/README.md

 ## What it does

 By default, Volto uploads binary content (files and images) by reading the file into a base64 string and embedding it inside a JSON request body.
-This has two
+This has three
 costs:

 - **~33% larger payloads** — base64 inflates the binary by a third over the wire.
-- **High memory usage** — the whole file is held in memory as a base64 string on the client, encoded into JSON, then decoded again on the server.
+- **High client memory usage** — the whole file is held in memory as a base64 string on the client and encoded into JSON.
+- **High server memory usage** — to decode base64 the server must read the *entire* JSON request body into RAM and convert it in one go.
+For large files this means a multiple of the file size allocated at once, and the upload can fail (or destabilize the instance) when the file does not fit in memory.

 This add-on switches every content-creation upload path to `multipart/form-data`, sending the binary as-is.
-Once installed it is **always active** — there is no feature flag.
+With a backend that supports it (see below), the server **does not hold the whole file in RAM and does not run a base64 decode in memory**: the multipart file part is consumed as a file-like stream (Zope spools it to a temporary file on disk during request parsing) and written to blob storage from there — so server memory stays bounded regardless of file size.
+Once installed the add-on is **always active** — there is no feature flag.

 ### How it works